Abd-007/Switch-Emulators-Guide/Ryujinx.md

 **Github Source (for building manually):** https://github.com/Ryujinx/Ryujinx

+**Pine-Jinx installer for those on Linux/Steam Deck:** https://github.com/edisionnano/Pine-jinx (This website walks you through instructions)

 Once you download the release, just extract it and run the Ryujinx executable.
 Optionally, you can run Ryujinx in portable mode by creating a subfolder in the downloaded Ryujinx folder called "portable".